Tuesday, July 26, 2016

 I, on the “other hand”, was sporting an altogether embarrassing pair of checkered blue, black, and silver gloves, which drew worried glances from the Finns.
 The gloves were not only goofy-looking but also scandalously thin, and as a result my hands were frostbitten to the marrow.
 I was reluctant to even get my bins up for a bird, as that would have meant unballing my fists.

-Helly, my girlfriend at the time, bless her, had heard me whining about how I needed new gloves for birding, so she purchased this ludicrous pair for me, strongly recommended to her by a Korean golfing website, of all things.
-As I was heading out the door to meet the Finns, I went for my holed, but warm, pair of old gloves, but as Phoebe was watching, I picked up the golf gloves instead with a confident smile.
+My girl friend at the time, bless her, had heard me whining about how I needed new gloves for birding, so she purchased this ludicrous pair for me, strongly recommended to her by a Korean golfing website, of all things.
+As I was heading out the door to meet the Finns, I went for my holed, but warm, pair of old gloves, but as she was watching, I picked up the golf gloves instead with a confident smile.

 “Thanks again for the cool gloves,” I croaked on the way out the door.
 How cold could it get out there?